okomok/mada/README.md

 `Iterative` summary:

 * Conversion from "iterable" sequence is lightweight.
-* (Possibly) backtrackable only to the whole sequence.
+* Optionally backtrackable only to the whole sequence by using method `begin`.
 * `filter` and `map` is lightweight.
 * Recursive sequence can't be built.
 (See below.)